 Sejal, MA "This trip has left an indelible mark on me and will leave me searching for more adventures in the years ahead.
 These last 10 days were full of color and life which will enrich my spirit even as I sit in the dark rooms of my work."

 |Airfares are NOT INCLUDED in Canyon Calling trips.
 It is your responsibility to get yourself to the assembly point of a trip and home afterwards.
-There are many reasons for this policy including ladies wanting to use their air miles, people wanting to go early or stay on after the trip, some wanting to drive etc. Jane at Jane’s Travel in Phoenix has helped our customers with booking their flights for the last 15 years.
-You can contact her at 480.941.5311 or email her at email@example.com Internal flights are included in trip prices when they fall inside a tour like in our Costa Rican, Peru, and Hawaii Islands trips.
+There are many reasons for this policy including customers wanting to use their air miles, people wanting to go early or stay on after the trip, some wanting to drive etc. Jane at Jane’s Travel in Phoenix has helped our customers with booking their flights for the last 17 years.
+You can phone her at (480) 755-1388 or send an email to email@example.com Internal flights are included in trip prices when they fall inside a tour like on our Costa Rican, Peruvian Andes, Australian and Hawaiian Islands trips.

 Our host family prepares breakfast for us and afterwards we distribute the gifts to the children of the village.
-“Stilo” (French for pen) is a cry you’ll hear the children shout and it’s good to have plenty handy to give away.
+“Stilo” (French for pen) is a cry you’ll hear the children shout and it’s good to have plenty of pens handy to give away.
 Our trekking poles ensure an easy trip back down to our starting point where our van waits.
 Drive over the scenic 7400’ Tizi N’Tichka Pass.
-Our destination is Ait Ben Haddou, another cultural treasure given World Heritage status by UNESCO.
+Our destination is Ait Ben Haddou, another cultural treasure given World Heritage status.
 Check into an adjacent hotel then walk through this ancient mud kasbah (village) up to the hill behind it and marvel at the view.
 Relax in the hotel swimming pool before dinner.

-Today we’ll see the Sahara for the first time – an enchanting and unforgettable experience.
-Our morning drive delivers us to Rissani where we’ll have Moroccan pizza and mint tea for lunch.
+Today we’ll see the Sahara for the first time an enchanting and unforgettable experience.
+Our morning drive delivers us to Rissani where we’ll enjoy Moroccan pizza for lunch.
 A local rug trader will host us and explain the origins of the different carpets.
 This would be the perfect place to buy a carpet if you choose.
 He’ll also outfit us in the traditional desert dress of djaballah and turban.
 Another short drive and we’ll arrive at our hotel base on the edge of the Sahara in the late afternoon.
 Riding camels across the sweeping sands as the sun sets is one of the most magical memories in travel.
 A comfortable 90-minute ride will bring us to our Bedouin camp for the evening where delicious chicken couscous is served.
 Sleeping under the stars here is heavenly.

 You may choose to climb a dune to enjoy the sunrise.
 You’ll want to buy trinkets from the local children and leave school supplies with them before riding our camels back to the hotel for breakfast and showers.
-Drive through the dramatic Ziz Valley and over the Atlas Mountains to the imperial city of Fez.
-We pass through the European looking city of Ifrane built in the 1930’s by the French.
+Our drive north transitions from the desert to the Atlas Mountains and passing through the Ziz Valley is particularly dramatic.
+We pass through the city of Ifrane built in the 1930’s by the French.
 It seems like suddenly we’ve arrived in Europe!
 Another hour and we’re in the imperial city of Fez.
-Like Marrakech, Fez is an amazing medieval city and also a UNESCO World Heritage site.
+Like Marrakech, Fez is an amazing medieval city and another World Heritage site.
 Dinner is at a local restaurant close to our riad.